patrickbucher/learning-rust/diary.md

 (The code for completing the exercises was a better fit for a weakly-typed programming language such as Python.)

+I also asked for help in the Rust forum for the `sumtime` regex matching code, which can be written much easier using the `?` operator, which I have to use more often together with `Option<T>`.

 # Day 151 (2024-08-22)

 I worked through chapter 9 in CSGDSA, for which I both implemented a stack and a